-The next low-rate, long-term card is the AA* card, which gives 6.9% representative APR on all spending and 6.9% annual interest on transferred debt.
-The rate is only slightly higher than the cards above, but is a good alternative if you need to shift debt from those lenders.
+The next low-rate, long-term card is the AA* card, which has the same 6.4% representative APR on all spending and 6.4% annual interest on transferred debt as the cards above.
+It's another good option for a low-rate card.

 - The AA can increase the rate after a year.
 But you can reject this rate hike.